|

 Defines paths to monitor for certain changes: PathExists= may

-If the file specified exists, the configured unit is
+the file specified exists, the configured unit is activated.

-the existence of at least one file matching the globbing
+of at least one file matching the globbing pattern specified.

-pattern specified.
-PathChanged= may be used to watch a file
+PathChanged= may be used to watch a file or directory and

 Multiple directives may be combined, of the same and of